SeleniumHQ/fluent-selenium/README.md

 ## Situations where the DOM is changing slowly

+### within()

 There's a "within" capability in the fluent language.
-It will retry within an advised period, giving the fluent expression a chance to get past a slowly appearing node:
+It will retry for an advised period, giving the fluent expression a chance to get past a slowly appearing node:

 ```java